Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Summertime and the livin’s easy… but our dogs don’t always feel the same way.
 Some of the very things we love the most are, in fact, things we fear the most.

-Important note: our recommendation for any of the warning signs we mention in this article is to seek the advice of your veterinarian.
+Important note: For any of the warning signs mentioned in this article, we recommend seeking the advice of your veterinarian.

 First and foremost, you know your dog better than anyone.

-You know their behaviors, quirks, energy levels, traditionally the amount of food and water they consume, as temperatures rise, you may well see fluctuations in these behaviors which is quite normal but be aware if you see seismic shifts.
+You know their behaviors, quirks, energy levels, and traditionally, the amount of food and water they consume.

 As temperatures rise, energy levels in dogs can naturally decrease.
-Since dogs sweat through their paws and panting, dogs don’t cool down as easily as humans, and this can lead to a lack of energy.
+Since dogs sweat through their paws and pant, they don’t cool down as easily as humans, and this can lead to a lack of energy.

 • Decreased appetite